travis-ci/docs-travis-ci-com/user/customizing-the-build.md

   - joshkalderimis.com
 ```

-## What git Repository Providers can I use
+## What repository providers or version control systems can I use?

-Build and test your open source projects hosted on Github on [travis-ci.org](https://travis-ci.org/).
+Build and test your open source projects hosted on GitHub on [travis-ci.org](https://travis-ci.org/).

-Build and test your private repositories hosted on Github on [travis-ci.com](https://travis-ci.com/).
+Build and test your private repositories hosted on GitHub on [travis-ci.com](https://travis-ci.com/).

-Travis CI currently does not support repositories hosted on Bitbucket, Gitlab or Atlassian Stash.
+Travis CI currently does not support git repositories hosted on Bitbucketc or GitLab, or other version control systems such as Mercurial.

 ## Troubleshooting